tchiss/kata-assessment/README.md

 ### 6. Verify the Setup
 - Open your browser and navigate to `http://localhost:3000` for the frontend.
-- Access the API directly at `http://localhost:3400` (e.g., Swagger documentation if enabled).
+- Access the API directly at `http://localhost:3400/docs` (e.g., Swagger documentation if enabled).
+- Health check endpoint is available at `http://localhost:3400/health`.

 ## Additional Notes